 Related: Visit Lisbon like a local with these insider tips about the city.

 Take the Number 28 Tram

 A ride on the tram can be a little expensive if you buy individual tickets.
 Expect around €3.00 a ride.
-However, a 24-hour travel pass will cost around €4.00 or use the Lisboa card, and you can hop on and hop off at any of the stops on the route.
-An excellent way to see the best spots in the city centre.
+However, a 24-hour travel pass will cost around €4.00, which is the best value for those visiting Lisbon on a budget.
+Or, use the Lisboa card, and you can hop on and hop off at any of the stops on the route.
+An excellent way to see the best places in the city centre.